threefoldfoundation/info_sdk/src/tips_tricks/tutorials/use_cases/storage.md

 The network might yet be set up, using Wireguard.
-For ubuntu machines, you get command line instruction:
+For Ubuntu machines, you get command line instruction:
 ![](minio_chatflow17.png)